Product Information Kakegawa Sannen-bancha (three-year aged bancha)

 Factory processing:

-Cooling organic fresh tea leaves in a container → Steaming fresh leaves at around 100℃ by machine (蒸熱 Jonetsu) → Scattering and drying tea leaves (葉打ち Hauchi) → Primary rolling and drying tea leaves by machine (粗揉 soju) → Rolling by machine tea leaves (揉捻 Junen) → Secondary rolling and drying tea leaves (中揉 chujo) → Final rolling tea leaves by machine (精揉 seiju) → Sieving tea leaves by machine (篩い分け Furuiwake) → Firing and refining tea leaves by machine (火入れ hiire) → Drying tea leaves by machine (乾燥) → Sieving tea leaves by machine (篩い分け Furuiwake) → Storing the tea leaves in the refrigerator for 3 years → Roasting the tea leaves at around 180 to 220℃ for about 20 seconds with natural sands by machine (焙じ) → Inspecting, measuring, packing and shipping
+Cooling organic fresh tea leaves in a container → Steaming fresh leaves at around 100℃ by machine (蒸熱 Jonetsu) → Scattering and drying of tea leaves (葉打ち Hauchi) → Primary rolling and drying of tea leaves by machine (粗揉 soju) → Rolling tea leaves by machine (揉捻 Junen) → Secondary rolling and drying of tea leaves (中揉 chujo) → Final rolling of tea leaves by machine (精揉 seiju) → Sieving tea leaves by machine (篩い分け Furuiwake) → Firing and refining tea leaves by machine (火入れ hiire) → Drying tea leaves by machine (乾燥) → Sieving tea leaves by machine (篩い分け Furuiwake) → Storing the tea leaves in the refrigerator for 3 years → Roasting the tea leaves at around 180 to 220℃ for about 20 seconds with natural sands by machine (焙じ) → Inspecting, measuring, packing and shipping

 Production place: Kakegawa City, Shizuoka, Japan

-Shizuoka Prefecture is a representative tea production area of Japan, located in the center of the main island of Japan.
+Shizuoka Prefecture is a major tea production area of Japan, located in the center of the main island of Japan.
 Shizuoka Prefecture has a warm climate with many rivers and is often foggy.
 These conditions are suitable for tea cultivation.

 How to use sannen-bancha: